AtchaBatcha/HousingTracker/README.md

 # HousingTracker
 Goal of the project is to scrape a popular housing market website for house prices in the area I am interested in.
-Data will be stored in a local database so I can track price movements, sales etc ahead of land registry data.
+Data will be stored in a local SQL database so I can track price movements, sales etc ahead of land registry data.

 Data is for private use only.